brettshollenberger/easy_ml/README.md

 # EasyML

 ~~You can't do machine learning in Ruby.~~

-Deploy ML models in minutes.
+Deploy models in minutes.

-EasyML is a low code/no code, end-to-end machine learning framework for Ruby on Rails that **gets you productionized models in minutes.**
+EasyML is a **low code/no code**, end-to-end machine learning framework for Ruby on Rails.

+**Get productionized models in minutes.**

 It takes the guesswork out of: